Dodge Charger/300 Truck kits

 The only modern American Ute

 Yes we changed the small truck landscape with our little Jetta pickup.
-It was only a matter of time before Mark and Mike turned their attention to the big V8 Ute.
+It was only a matter of time before Mark turned his attention to the big V8 Ute.
 Smyth Utes work best with really sturdy 4 door sedans.
 In the case of big V8 sedans there just are not that many left to choose from.
-Lucky for all of us that the 2005 to 2010 Dodge Charger was made as one of the only 4 door muscle cars in the world.
-Bingo, American V8 Smyth fans your day is here.
+Lucky for all of us that the 2005 to 2020 Dodge Charger was made as one of the only 4 door muscle cars in the world.
+Bingo, American V8 car-truck fans your day is here.

 The bed is a full 6 feet long on the floor, the top rails are 48.5" wide at the narrowest section up front, the width on the floor in front and in back of the wheel wells is 60".
 The wheel wells are 48.5" at the top near the rails and slope in to 36" wide on the floor.
 Payload is rated at just about 900 lbs.

 The rear glass is larger than the slider in the Jetta because the Charger is a big car...this glass is out of a GM Colorado truck for easy sourcing and repair if you ever need it.
-The rear quarter windows are similar to the ones used in the MK5 jetta kit but are unique to the Charger look.
-The extra room we designed into the kit was really important for the big guys.
-As much as we loved the first sketches with the smaller angled rear window, the extra room behind the seats makes this a really usable design.
+The rear quarter windows are similar to the ones used in the MK5 Jetta kit but are unique to the Charger look.
+The extra room we designed into the kit was really important for big guys.
 We love the way the car looks like it came from the factory.

-We invite you to check out the Police Charger Hemi shop truck here, for us this is the ultimate shop truck.
-My next build needs to be a hellcat converted SRT8 don't you think?
+We invite you to check out all the builds on our facebook and Instagram pages.
+My next build needs to be a hellcat look 392 widebody shop truck don't you think?